 - To prepare interns for a residency program, graduate study, or for entry into a high-quality small animal veterinary practice.

 The Clinical Program

-The program is a 54-week intensive clinical program emphasizing gaining practical clinical experience under the supervision of experienced faculty members in internal medicine (8 – 10 weeks), orthopedic and soft tissue surgery (8 -10 weeks), anesthesia (2 weeks), cardiology (2 weeks), neurology (2 weeks), oncology (2 weeks), diagnostic imaging (2 weeks), emergency and critical care (16 weeks) and other specialties on an elective basis (6 weeks).
+The program is a 54-week intensive clinical program emphasizing gaining practical clinical experience under the supervision of experienced faculty members in internal medicine (8 – 10 weeks), orthopedic and soft tissue surgery (8 -10 weeks), anesthesia (2 weeks), cardiology (2 weeks), neurology (2 weeks), oncology (2 weeks), diagnostic imaging (2 weeks), emergency and critical care (6-8 weeks of daytime, 8-10 weeks of overnight ER and ICU shifts) and other specialties on an elective basis (6-8 weeks).
 External rotations are occasionally permitted for specialized training experiences.
 The program is designed to qualify the individual for entry into an approved residency program leading to board certification in a recognized veterinary specialty.
 Interns will assume primary case management responsibility under the direct guidance and supervision of faculty service members.